How to Promote Your App in 2026: The Distribution Playbook for Solo Founders

 - Phase 1 (Week 1-4): Build karma by helping people in your target subreddits.
 No self-promotion.
 Just genuine, helpful answers.

 - Phase 2 (Week 5-8): Share your story.
 "I built X to solve Y" posts in r/SideProject, r/indiehackers, r/SaaS.
+Use real-time social listening to find the exact threads where people are asking for solutions like yours — so you respond when buying intent is highest.

 - Phase 3 (Week 9+): Become a known expert.
 Your username = your brand.
 People start recommending you in threads.